mmhgwyjs/cyberdefenders/Endpoint Forensics/MrGamer.md

 ***8. If a picture is worth a thousand words, how many is a video worth? -> The user watched a video that premiered on Dec 11th, 2021.
 How many views did it have when they watched it on February 9th?***

+I first look into mozilla files but did not find it

 ![image](https://github.com/user-attachments/assets/e685cda2-2df7-48ff-b66e-8d65a3ea0c6d)

 265342